Hopson97/Raydes/README.md

 # Raydes
-A simple game insprited by "raids" in Runescape (Dungeoneering).
+A simple game inspired by "raids" in Runescape (Dungeoneering).

 The idea behind the "Dungeoneering" skill in Runescape is fairly linear.